-Figure 21.1.
-Therapeutic regimen for symptomatic neuropathic pain in somatic diabetic neuropathy
+Figure 21.2.
+Treatment algorithm for symptomatic management of neuropathic pain in peripheral diabetic neuropathy [9]

 Table 21.1.
-Pharmacological algorithm for therapeutic management of symptomatic neuropathic pain in somatic diabetic neuropathy
+Algorithm for the pharmacological symptomatic treatment of neuropathic pain in diabetic peripheral neuropathy

-First-line treatment- one of the following medications Effective doses of drugs
+First-line treatment - one of the following medications Effective doses of drugs

 Anticonvulsant drugs

 Pregabalin 300-600 mg/day

 Gabapentin 900-3600 mg/day

-Selective serotonin and norepinephrine reuptake inhibi itors
+Selective serotonin and norepinephrine reuptake inhibit ors

 Duloxetine 60-120 mg/day

-- Venlafaxine 75-225 mg/day
+Venlafaxine 75-225 mg/day

 Tricyclic antidepressants medications:

 Amitriptyline 25-100 mg/day

 Second-line treatment Effective doses of drugs

 Opioid drugs

 Tramadol 200 mg/day

 Tapentadol From 50 mg twice a day, max.
 500 mg/day

 Topical drugs

 Capsaicin, lidocaine

-Effective doses of drugs have been indicated.
-It is necessary to gradually increase the dose.
-If one of the first-line drugs is not effective, a change of preparation or combination therapy is recommended.
-Chronic use of opioids is not recommended.
-Non-pharmacological methods (physical therapy, acupuncture) can be used at any stage.
+The effective drug doses are provided.
+It is necessary to gradually increase the dose to the maximum tolerable dose if needed.
+In case of inefficacy of one first-line drug, switching to another preparation or combination therapy is recommended.
+Chronic use of opioids is not advised.
+Non-pharmacological methods (physical therapy, acupuncture, neuromodulation techniques) can be applied at any stage.
+In elderly patients and those with cardiovascular diseases, amitriptyline should be initiated at a dose of 10 mg and increased cautiously based on response and tolerance.